-What is the CBD?
+What is the Convention on Biological Diversity?

 Our work in the Convention on Biological Diversity

-In response to the threat of biodiversity collapse and the global effects of deforestation Friends of the Earth International has been participating in the CBD since 2004.
-The biodiversity crisis is inextricably linked to the environmental, climatic and social crises.
-To save biodiversity and tackle these multiple crises, we will need system change.
-Working closely with the CBD Alliance and providing in-depth analysis, we are pushing for system change and for real people- led solutions to biodiversity loss at the CBD, including our vision of a successful Global Biodiversity Framework.
+In response to the threat of biodiversity collapse and the global effects of deforestation, Friends of the Earth International has been participating in the CBD since 2004.
+The biodiversity crisis is inextricably linked to the environmental, climatic and social crises, therefore, to save biodiversity and tackle these multiple crises, we need system change.
+Unfortunately, corporate capture of the CBD is undermining these vital processes.

 Friends of the Earth International advocates for the rights of Indigenous Peoples and local communities, who are biodiversity’s true custodians.
 We believe the rights of communities are deeply intertwined with the protection of the ecosystems in which they live.
 When corporations invade these territories, environmental defenders step up to defend their communities and the ecosystems in those territories.
 We advocate for the inclusion of human rights defenders in the global biodiversity framework.